Septh/WoW-Broker_Cash/README.md

 **The ecstasy of gold.**

 ## WoW Classic Support
-**Broker: Cash** for WoW Retail is available at https://www.curseforge.com/wow/addons/broker-cash **Broker: Cash - Classic Edition** for WoW Classic is available at https://www.curseforge.com/wow/addons/broker-cash-classic
+**Broker: Cash** for WoW Retail is available at https://www.curseforge.com/wow/addons/broker_cash
+**Broker: Cash - Classic Edition** for WoW Classic is available at https://www.curseforge.com/wow/addons/broker-cash-classic

 ## Purpose
-**Broker: Cash** is a LibDataBroker (LDB) plugin that remembers all your characters gold balance across realms, along with daily, weekly, monthly and yearly variations.
+**Broker: Cash** is an addon that remembers all your characters gold balance across realms, along with daily, weekly, monthly and yearly variations and displays them in a minimap icon tooltip.

-This addon *requires* a LDB display such as [ChocolateBar](https://www.curseforge.com/wow/addons/chocolatebar) (my favorite), [Bazooka](https://www.curseforge.com/wow/addons/bazooka), [Titan Panel](https://www.curseforge.com/wow/addons/titan-panel) or whichever you prefer.
+This addon is also available as a LibDataBroker (LDB) plugin for LDB display such as [ChocolateBar](https://www.curseforge.com/wow/addons/chocolatebar) (my favorite), [Bazooka](https://www.curseforge.com/wow/addons/bazooka), [Titan Panel](https://www.curseforge.com/wow/addons/titan-panel) or whichever you prefer.

-Currently available in English (default), French and German. **If you can help translating Broker: Cash to your language, please head up to GitHub and sumit a PR, or PM me on Curseforge.**
+Currently available in English (default), French, Spanish and German. **If you can help translating Broker: Cash to your language, please head up to GitHub and sumit a PR, or PM me on Curseforge.**

 ## Details